 Department managers who need on-campus staff during a weather emergency should do two things:

 - Be sure staff know if they are designated essential weather emergency staff.
 Classified employees so designated will receive severe weather pay.

-- Be sure staff not designated as essential staff know and are not to come in during a weather emergency unless told to do so.
+- Be sure the staff members not designated as essential know that they are not to come in during a weather emergency unless told to do so.
 The amount of staff required during weather and other emergency closing situations depends on factors such as whether students are in the residence halls, the extent of weather damage, and/or the availability of electricity.
-Supervisors must tell employees prior to any emergencies whether they are designated as essential weather emergency staff.
+Supervisors must inform employees prior to any emergencies whether they are designated as essential weather emergency staff.

-Classified employees who report to work on-campus when the university is closed and who are not designated as weather emergency staff will not receive severe weather pay.
+Classified employees who report to work on-campus during a closure period and who are not designated as weather emergency staff will not receive severe weather pay.

 Early end to the work period due to inclement weather conditions